About Us

 Without clear thinking, the human race is doomed to failure - and the movie Idiocracy hints comically at where our collective future might lay - and it’s not on board the Enterprise.

-Stop The World attempts to make transparent the foolishness of our every day thinking with a mixture of humor and political incisiveness that we hope will motivate you to refuse to be held hostage to every day platitudes (and what the French like to call Mauvaise Fois).
-We hope our posts will help you make simple but common sense observations about the world we live in - and the nonsense that plays out in it… day after nauseating day.
+Stop The World attempts to make transparent the foolishness of our every day thinking with a mixture of humor and political incisiveness that we hope will motivate you to refuse to be held hostage to every day platitudes, or plain bad faith (what the French like to call Mauvaise Foi).
+We hope our site will help you make simple but common sense observations about the nonsense that plays out in our world, day after nauseating day.

 Don’t give in to it.